minprog/prog-project/info/10 Syllabus.md

 Some types of feedback are pre-arranged in this course:

-- in the first week, you should receive written approval for your project proposal and design document (this approval is required to continue the course)
+- in the first week, you should receive approval (via this website) for your project proposal and design document; this approval is required to continue the course
-- you may get a few "issues" entered for your GitHub project by the staff, usually regarding problems with your repository (make sure to resolve these issues immediately)
+- the daily standups include many different activities that allow you to receive feedback from your fellow students
-- during the Friday presentations, you'll get feedback from fellow students on the direction that you're taking with your project (take this very seriously)
+- you may get a few "issues" entered for your GitHub project by the staff, usually regarding problems with your repository; make sure to resolve these issues immediately

 It is your own responsibility in this course to make sure you get the feedback you need.
-In particular, make sure that you get some feedback on your documents before the approval deadline!
+In particular, make sure that you get some feedback on your documents long before the approval deadline!
 In cases of conflicting feedback, always ask your instructor for a definitive answer.
+If you can't find your instructor, send an e-mail.

 ## Assessment